 - Failing to complete obligations because of drug use

 Because ecstasy increases the levels of mood-enhancing chemicals in the brain, some people become accustomed to the pleasure that they feel while using the substance.
 Many individuals report that they lose the ability to enjoy life once the drug wears off.
 Therefore, they may take the drug repeatedly to continue to feel the effects.

 Continual use of MDMA can lead to changes in the brain that affect your ability to function.
 Some say that ecstasy is more psychologically addictive than physically addictive.
 However, people who abuse ecstasy may experience withdrawal symptoms when they stop using the drug.
 This is also a sign that they may need treatment at an ecstasy rehab center.

 What to Expect at an Ecstasy Rehab Center

 Dealing with MDMA abuse can be tricky.
 The experts at an ecstasy rehab center have experience with the substance and can help you work through the behavioral patterns that trigger its use.
 A high-quality ecstasy rehab center uses science-backed psychotherapy techniques to help you understand the reasons for substance abuse.
-They’ll also equip you with relapse prevention tips to ensure your long-term recovery.
+They’ll also equip you with relapse prevention tips and strategies to ensure your long-term recovery.